 Set up regional centers of excellence for training and research

-Ensure commercial rights of the use of personal data of Africa’s citizens stays in Africa or provide a fair commercial share to Africa.
+Ensure commercial rights of the use of personal data of Africa’s citizen’s stays in Africa or provide a fair commercial share to Africa.

+Support the UN-led process for the establishment of the Global Cybersecurity Framework under the UN

+The digital economy that the draft strategy wants to develop and promote cannot be conceived in the absence of an environment of trust in which electronic certification is a key factor.
+Therefore, African states need to have electronic certification schemes and mutual recognition mechanisms in this area.

 RESEARCH AND DEVELOPMENT